usnistgov/800-63-3/sp800-63b/sec6_lifecycle.md

 Accordingly, CSPs SHOULD permit the binding of additional authenticators to a subscriber's account.
 Before adding the new authenticator, the CSP SHALL first require the subscriber to authenticate at the AAL (or a higher AAL) at which the new authenticator will be used.
 When an authenticator is added, the CSP SHOULD send a notification to the subscriber.
 The CSP MAY limit the number of authenticators that may be bound in this manner.

 #### 6.1.2.2.
-Adding an Additional Factor to a One-factor Account
+Adding an Additional Factor to a Single-factor Account

 If the subscriber's account has only one authentication factor bound to it (at IAL1/AAL1), and an additional authenticator of a different authentication factor is to be added, the subscriber MAY request that the account be upgraded to AAL2 (but still at IAL1).
-Once this has been done, the CSP SHALL no longer permit the subscriber to use single-factor authentication.

 Prior to binding the new authenticator, the CSP SHALL first require the subscriber to authenticate at AAL1.
 The CSP SHOULD send a notification of the event to the subscriber.